kepbod/rampage_alu/README.md

 The first fifteen columns are the same as `rampage_entropy.txt`.

-The additional six columns are listed below
+The additional six columns are listed below:

 | Field       | Description                   |
 | :---------: | :---------------------------- |
 | Chrom       | Chromosome of Alu             |